-The results from this calibration are displayed in Table 4.9 This table shows the value of the capital stock in both economies (bubble and no bubble) and the value of F. The sign of F determines the existence of the bubble, with a negative sign implying that the economy does not exhibit a bubble.
-As it is clear from this table, only the US economy may exhibit a bubble.
+The numerical exercise consists of three parts.
+The purpose of the first part is to show that under plausible parameter values, obtained from cross-country comparisons, we can observe very different situations regarding the possibility of bubbles and their characteristics.
+The results from this numerical analysis are displayed in Table 4.11 This table shows the value of the capital stock in both economies (bubble and no bubble) and the value of F. The sign of F determines the existence of the bubble, with a negative sign implying that the economy does not exhibit a bubble.
+As it is clear from this table, according to the model, only the US economy may exhibit a bubble.
 This bubble is productive, as follows from the comparison between the two capital stocks.
-In contrast, none of the European economies may exhibit a bubble according to this analysis.
+In contrast, none of the European economies may exhibit a bubble according to the model.
 From the comparison between the fundamentals of the European economies and those of the US economy, displayed in Tables 2 and 3, it follows that the main difference is fiscal policy.
-In fact, there are no relevant differences between US and European economies in the population growth rate, nor in the distribution of income by age group.
-The only clear difference with respect to European economies are the larger taxes on capital income and the smaller taxes on labor income.
+In fact, there are no relevant differences between US and European economies in the population growth rate or in the distribution of income by age group.
+The only clear difference with respect to European economies is the larger taxes on capital income and the smaller taxes on labour income.
 This different fiscal policy implies that the tax burden in European economies is more concentrated on the young individuals, which limits investment in productive capital and prevents the existence of an equilibrium with bubbles.

-The results in Table 4 suggest that if European economies change their fiscal policy then productive capital should increase.
-This is studied in Table 5, where we set the value of the tax rates in the European economies at the level of the US.
-In this table, we distinguish between three groups of European economies.
+In the second part of the numerical exercise, we show that the effect of fiscal policy on productive capital depends on the distribution of income.
+To this end, we simulate the model when we set the value of the tax rates in the European economies at the level of the US.
+The results are shown in Table 5, where we distinguish between three groups of European economies.
 The first group, formed by 6 countries (Belgium, Denmark, Finland, France, Germany and Italy), does not exhibit bubbles with this new fiscal policy.
 These economies are characterized by very low values of Ω , which, as follows from the analysis of the previous section, hinders the existence of bubbles.
 The second group, formed by 4 economies (Czech Republic, Greece, Norway and Poland) may exhibit unproductive bubbles.
-These are economies characterized by large values of both Σ and Ω and, hence, individuals in these economies use the bubble to postpone consumption.
+These are economies characterized by large values of both Σ and Ω and, hence, individuals in these economies could use the bubble to postpone consumption.
 Finally, the last group of countries, formed by 7 countries (Austria, Hungary, Netherlands, Portugal, Spain, Sweden and United Kingdom) may exhibit productive bubbles.
-These seven economies are characterized
+These seven economies are characterized by intermediate values of both Σ and Ω .
+This distribution of income together with the fiscal policy facilitates that individuals use the bubble to smooth consumption by placing resources from the middle-aged towards the young and the old.
+The increase in the disposable income of the young makes the bubble productive.
+We conclude from this cross-country analysis that under plausible distributions of income, observed in European economies, the effects on production of the same fiscal policy can vary substantially.